Skip to content

 • Global Plan Policies to enforce organization-wide policies.

-Approach 1: Segregated Admin Stacksยป
+Approach 1: Segregated Management Stacksยป

-This approach involves creating a separate Spacelift admin stack for each group of users.
+This approach involves creating a separate Spacelift management stack for each group of users.
 When a group is ready to be onboarded, they will add a reference to the "Onboarding Module" in their parents stack, commit it to git, and allow Spacelift to create all the necessary resources.

 Imagine you currently have a structure like this: